-As teenagers, sometimes we just want to find a cool, new place where we can hang out with our friends to have fun, which isn’t too heavy on our wallets and maybe get a few shots to change up our Insta-feed.
+As teenagers, sometimes we just want to find a cool, new place in Singapore where we can hang out with our friends to have fun, which isn’t too heavy on our wallets and maybe get a few shots to change up our Insta-feed.
 Grab your friends and check out these fun places!

 The vibrant and jazzy Haji Lane, is perfect for a day out with friends when you want to hang out in a trendy area, and the insane graffiti wall is great for photos.
 Don’t forget to head to a little known juice bar, Eisky Fabulous, and try a smooshie: a refreshing, fruity combination of a smoothie and a slushie for only $3.50.
 Go window-shopping at the vintage boutiques and admire the quirky eccentricity of Singapore’s famous Haji Lane.